|

 - The

-clerk will then print out a receipt that has a number of things,
+clerk will then print out a receipt that has a number of things on it,

-including date and time of the transaction, phone number replenished,
+including the date and time of the transaction, phone number

 amount added, new account balance, and new account expiration date.